davidshumway/ocr.gov.np-Biz-Crawl/README.md

 The program will reuse the cached files on any subsequent runs.
 To clear the cache and redownload the files manually delete the files in the "data" directory.

+As of April 30, 2015, the scrape produces 127,543 business registered in total, and 43,903 businesses registered since 2068.